GeorgeGu2100/Chess_Newbie/README.md

 ```

 Then afterwards run main.py.
 You will always play white and the bot will always play black.
 The bot takes around 1 minute to think.
-You can tune this parameter within the code but the bot will not play as well
+You can tune this parameter within the code